 Amy's heart stopped.
 Ice ran through her veins.
 Every inch of her flesh tensed.
 An unknown and unrecognizable figure stood by the rock lined border of the river.
 The black mass watched.
 Amy squeezed her eyes shut for a few seconds and prayed it was all somehow a nightmare and that she would wake up toasty on the couch when she opened her eyes.

 Fright BitesShort Story

 A collection of short stories written by Wattpadders who love a good scare as much as we do.
-These bites aims to celebrate the diversity of these exciting genres, both in sub-genre, length and style, so whether you're channeling Lovecraft or King, t...
+Featuring brand new interactive features, flash fiction, and short stories, this is the place to be for short chilling tales!
+These bites aims to celebrate...